 Learning in Key Stage One is linked closely to the learning theme for each term.
 Children take part in a daily English and Maths lesson each morning which also includes a separate phonics session.
 Lessons are directly linked to the learning objectives of the National Curriculum and include a variety of whole class and small group teaching.
 The Key Stage One classrooms also have areas of learning in which children are able to independently access a variety of resources and extend their learning independently.
 Within each learning theme we talk to children about what they want to learn and explore these areas of personal interest.
 We find that this approach engages children and gives them ownership of their learning.

-Each week all classes have an Aspirations learning session, the children decide on the theme so that motivation and enthusiasm are ensured.
+Each week in the Early Years Foundation Stage and every two weeks in Key Stage 1 all classes have an Aspirations learning session, the children decide on the theme so that motivation and enthusiasm are ensured.
 We have found that Aspirations promote questioning, independent learning, research, family learning, higher order thinking skills that challenges children’s knowledge skills and understanding and awareness of different worldly concepts.
 We have asked questions about plastic pollution, countries and animals in the world, buildings in Sheffield, football, how chocolate is made and have had philosophical discussions about dragons and unicorns.

 British and Birk Hill School Values